You can bet on Super Bowl LVI at Illinois online sportsbooks.

 Twelve NFL franchises are still hunting for their first Super Bowl win.
 Here’s the list, along with each team’s record in the Super Bowl, where applicable:

 The Bills of the early 1990s were one of the best teams that never got over the hump.
 All the team’s Super Bowl losses came over the four-year stretch from 1990-93:

 The Vikings are also in the conversation of the best team to never win the Super Bowl, as all four of their defeats came over an eight-year stretch in the 1970s:

 The 2021 Super Bowl will be the 55th edition of the big game.
 There have been dozens of memorable moments through the years, and the absolute best ones are naturally open for debate.
 Here are our five picks for moments that deserve to be in the conversation:

 The 2020 Super Bowl was a big one for Illinois.
-No, the Bears didn’t make it, but two players who suited up for the game came from here.
-Jimmy Garoppolo, the QB for the San Francisco 49ers, hails from Arlington Heights.
-Ben Niemann, a linebacker for the Kansas City Chiefs, was born in Iowa, but he played his high school ball at Sycamore High School.
+No, the Bears didn’t make it, but two players who suited up for the game came from here:

 Here are five more players from Illinois who have appeared in the Super Bowl:

 The Super Bowl is the biggest betting event of the year.
-Handicapping the game is similar to any other contest, and there’s no need to deviate due to the stakes being higher.
+Handicapping the game is similar to any other contest, and there’s no need to deviate due to the higher stakes.
 That said, there are some Super Bowl betting tips to keep in mind: